-- 6.1 The proposed siting of the boiler avoids any problems of environmental intrusion and there is no loss of amenity due to the location and its surroundings.
+- 6.1 The proposed siting of the boiler avoids any problems of environmental intrusion and there is minimal loss of amenity due to the location and its surroundings.
 The boiler is an exempt appliance in accordance with the Clean Air Act 1993 and the use of renewable resources promotes energy conservation. - 6.2 The design of the boiler housing is limited to its functional needs.
-The container unit houses a 100 kw boilers with a fuel store and a hopper to feed the boiler, the hopper is linked to the fuel store.
-As previously mentioned the boiler has been containerised for the following reasons, each reason is detailed in the following paragraphs. - - (a) Water proof (b) Ease of installation - (c) Limited disruption to the customer - (d) Standard design and installation - 6.3 Developing the boiler and fuel storage within the container ensures the boilers and the fuel storage stay dry as it is completely water tight. - 6.4 The installation of the unit is very simple.
+The container unit houses either a 200kw boiler with a fuel store and hopper to feed each boiler, the hopper is linked to the fuel store.
+As previously mentioned the boiler has been containerised for the following reasons, each reason is detailed in the following paragraphs. - (a) Water proof(b) Ease of installation(c) Limited disruption to the customer(d) Standard design and installation - 6.3 Developing the boiler and fuel storage within the container ensures the boiler and the fuel storage stay dry as it is completely water tight. - 6.4 The installation of the unit is very simple.
 In most cases a small hole is required to be made into the existing plant room to allow the pipes from the biomass boiler to connect into the existing heating and hot water system.
 Where suitable hard standing exists for the container no further ground works will be required.
-Should the ground be considered unsuitable by our engineers the container only requires 4 no. concrete pads of 1000mm x 1000mm x 150mm at each corner.

-- 6.5 The ease of installation and limited disruption is a key contribution to its desirability to the customer, along with the financial savings on heating costs and reduction in carbon emissions.
+Should the ground be considered unsuitable by our engineers the container will likely only require 4 no. concrete pads of 1000mm x 1000mm x 150mm at each corner. - 6.5 The ease of installation and limited disruption is a key contribution to its desirability to the customer, along with the financial savings on heating costs and reduction in carbon emissions.
 The containerised boiler results in minimal disruption to the customer in comparison to the construction of a building to house the boiler, such as an extension to the existing building.
 The free standing unit is generally easier to accommodate on site than an extension or a more permanent structure.
-After 20 years, which is the lifetime of the Renewable Heat Incentive Scheme, the unit can be removed easily should the customer require. - 6.6 The containerised biomass boiler has been developed as a standard unit in line with a successful business model to allow great benefits to the customer and to ensure the company can continue to offer this product to a large number of customers nationwide.
+After 20 years, which is the lifetime of the Renewable Heat Incentive Scheme, the unit can be removed easily should the customer require.

+- 6.6 The containerised biomass boiler has been developed as a standard unit in line with a successful business model to allow great benefits to the customer and to ensure the company can continue to offer this product to a large number of customers nationwide.
 Although the unit is standard great care is taken to ensure the unit is sited within the most suitable place to ensure it does not cause any significant harm in planning terms.
 On most occasions the boiler will be placed within rear service areas, therefore it is considered that the standard design will have regard to the character and appearance of their surroundings and it is appropriate to its location.
-As mentioned previously the boiler is proposed to be sited to the rear of the site within the car park. - 6.7 As a number of these units are likely to be installed within the Staffordshire area a large amount of investment is being made into the local economy by A Shade Greener.
-In addition to the financial benefits to the individual businesses the overall biomass boiler development being undertaken by A Shade Greener is creating a large number of jobs within the North of England and wider over a variety of skill sets.
+The chosen location is considered to be the most appropriate for this site due to access issues and other site considerations. - 6.7 The installation of the boiler will be saving the individual businesses significant amounts of money over the lifetime of the boiler.
+This is then available for reinvestment into the business.
+As a number of these units are likely to be installed within the Staffordshire Moorlands area, should suitable sites be found, a large amount of investment is being made into the local economy by A Shade Greener.
+In addition to the financial benefits to the individual businesses the overall biomass boiler development being undertaken by A Shade Greener is creating a large number of jobs over a variety of skill sets.